- Last update: 19.02.2021

 - The obligation to wear face masks in all indoor areas and selected public places remain.

 - Visits to social care facilities are still prohibited, but visits to health care facilities are allowed with some restrictions.

 - The release does not apply to schools.
 The Ministry of Education announced that the schools will operate under the current fourth stage of the anti-epidemic system from Monday (November 30).

 - Museums and galleries will be able to open partially after six weeks.
 Galleries and museums can operate only at 25% capacity.

 - Libraries may also open.
 A limit of one client per 15 square meters of operating space will apply.
 So far, libraries could only operate as a takeaway window.

 - Cultural sites and monuments may also open, but only groups of up to ten people will be allowed.

 - Cinemas and theatres remain closed for public and the restrictions on persons present at the tryouts still apply.

 - Fitness centres and gyms may reopen.
 They will operate in the same mode as set in the stores – one person per 15 square meters.
 Group fitness lessons will be in the 9 + 1 regime (nine participants, one instructor).
 All athletes will have to wear a face mask indoors, professional athletes who are regularly tested will have an exception.

-The regime of winter and ski resorts and has not been decided yet.
+- The regime of winter and ski resorts has not been decided yet.
 At the end of next week, a manual should be prepared based on the development of the situation in Europe.